stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 Sound; for a straight-line flight across the most utterly unknown stretches of the aeon-dead continent would involve many additional hazards.
-Further exploration was hardly feasible in view of our tragic decimation and the ruin of our drilling machinery; and the doubts and horrors around us&mdash;which we did not reveal&mdash;made us wish only to escape from this austral world of desolation and brooding madness as swiftly as we could.
+Further exploration was hardly feasible in view of our tragic decimation and the ruin of our drilling machinery; and the doubts and horrors around us--which we did not reveal--made us wish only to escape from this austral world of desolation and brooding madness as swiftly as we could.

   As the public knows, our return to the world was accomplished without further disasters.
-All planes reached the old base on the evening of the next day&mdash;January 27th&mdash;after a swift non-stop flight; and on the 28th we made McMurdo Sound in two laps, the one pause being very brief, and occasioned by a faulty rudder in the furious wind over the ice-shelf after we had cleared the great plateau.
-In five days more the   Arkham   and   Miskatonic,   with all hands and equipment on board, were shaking clear of the thickening field ice and working up Ross Sea with the mocking mountains of Victoria Land looming westward against a troubled antarctic sky and twisting the wind&rsquo;s wails into a wide-ranged musical piping which chilled my soul to the quick.
-Less than a fortnight later we left the last hint of polar land behind us, and thanked heaven that we were clear of a haunted, accursed realm where life and death, space and time, have made black and blasphemous alliances in the unknown epochs since matter first writhed and swam on the planet&rsquo;s scarce-cooled crust.
+All planes reached the old base on the evening of the next day--January 27th--after a swift non-stop flight; and on the 28th we made McMurdo Sound in two laps, the one pause being very brief, and occasioned by a faulty rudder in the furious wind over the ice-shelf after we had cleared the great plateau.
+In five days more the   Arkham   and   Miskatonic,   with all hands and equipment on board, were shaking clear of the thickening field ice and working up Ross Sea with the mocking mountains of Victoria Land looming westward against a troubled antarctic sky and twisting the wind's wails into a wide-ranged musical piping which chilled my soul to the quick.
+Less than a fortnight later we left the last hint of polar land behind us, and thanked heaven that we were clear of a haunted, accursed realm where life and death, space and time, have made black and blasphemous alliances in the unknown epochs since matter first writhed and swam on the planet's scarce-cooled crust.

   Since our return we have all constantly worked to discourage antarctic exploration, and have kept certain doubts and guesses to ourselves with splendid unity and faithfulness.
-Even young Danforth, with his nervous breakdown, has not flinched or babbled to his doctors&mdash;indeed, as I have said, there is one thing he thinks he alone saw which he will not tell even me, though I think it would help his psychological state if he would consent to do so.
+Even young Danforth, with his nervous breakdown, has not flinched or babbled to his doctors--indeed, as I have said, there is one thing he thinks he alone saw which he will not tell even me, though I think it would help his psychological state if he would consent to do so.
 It might explain and relieve much, though perhaps the thing was no more than the delusive aftermath of an earlier shock.
-That is the impression I gather after those rare irresponsible moments when he whispers disjointed things to me&mdash;things which he repudiates vehemently as soon as he gets a grip on himself again.
+That is the impression I gather after those rare irresponsible moments when he whispers disjointed things to me--things which he repudiates vehemently as soon as he gets a grip on himself again.

   It will be hard work deterring others from the great white south, and some of our efforts may directly harm our cause by drawing inquiring notice.
 We might have known from the first that human curiosity is undying, and that the results we announced would be enough to spur others ahead on the same age-long pursuit of the unknown.
-Lake&rsquo;s reports of those biological monstrosities had aroused naturalists and palaeontologists to the highest pitch;
+Lake's reports of those biological monstrosities had aroused naturalists and palaeontologists to the highest pitch;
 though we were sensible enough not to shew the detached parts we had taken from the actual buried specimens, or our photographs of those specimens as they were found.
 We also refrained from